mlavi/hugo/content/post/devops_demystified.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">&quot;DevOps is a culturally rendered term.&quot; <a href="https://twitter.com/calm_mark">@calm_mark</a></p>&mdash; Noah Kantrowitz (@kantrn) <a href="https://twitter.com/kantrn/status/650414900682973184">October 3, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+## Additional Links ##

+Although there are no citations for [@Gortees](http://blog.jgriffiths.org/)'s work or images, which I find lacking in academic and ethical values, I do admire his presentation #24 at [SpiceWorld 2018](https://spiceworks.hubs.vidyard.com/watch/5s2nNbixLaS4NF5bdJvuFJ?) = "Why is Automation So Hard?"
+He charts the progression of automation with automative manufacturing from Ford to Toyota to illustrate DevOps parallels.
+However, the Toyota Production System is frequently cited by many of my DevOps colleagues, so I would like to encourage him to improve his ethics for the future.